K1DV5/docal/README.md

 at all, you should go to [Python\'s homepage](https://www.python.org) and install it, making sure to check the box \"add python to path\" during installation.

-If you want to work with word documents, you should have [Pandoc](https://pandoc.org) installed on your system (and in your PATH).
-Because docal internally only works with tex files and when a word file is given, it internally converts it to tex, modifies it and converts it back to word, using pandoc.

 ### Install